Reassessing feature-based Android malware detection in a contemporary context: Introduction

-ML based techniques require analysis of Android applications to extract features that represent the characteristics of the application.
-The analysis might be static or dynamic.
-Static analysis extracts features from the source code of the application, whereas dynamic analysis extracts features observed whilst monitoring the behaviour of the application in a running state \cite{Sikorski2012}.
+ML is a fast-changing field.
+One recent change is the move from feature-based approaches to end-to-end learning.
+In the context of Android malware detection, feature-based approaches involve analysing applications in order to extract features that can then be used to train models.
+This analysis might be static or dynamic.
+Static analysis uses domain knowledge to extract relevant features from the source code of the application, whereas dynamic analysis extracts features observed whilst monitoring the behaviour of the application in a running state \cite{Sikorski2012}.
+End-to-end approaches, by comparison, do not delineate feature extraction from modelling.
+Instead, features are implicitly learnt as part of the model training process.
+In theory, this can lead to more sensitive modelling of patterns in data, but it comes with greater computational expense, lower interpretability, and an increased likelihood of overfitting.

-We recently surveyed existing approaches that use machine learning to detect Android malware \cite{Muzaffar2022}.
-One of the insights from our study was that most of these approaches, including many of the recent ones, were evaluated using obsolete versions of Android running historic, and often quite small, collections of Android applications.
-This makes it difficult to determine both whether these approaches will work in the current Android ecosystem, and whether they will generalise to larger collections of Android applications.
-Since they were evaluated using a variety of different metrics on many different datasets, it is also difficult to infer meaningful comparisons regarding the importance of feature and model choices.
+In 2022, we surveyed approaches that use ML to detect Android malware \cite{Muzaffar2022}, and observed that most feature-based approaches report detection accuracies well above 95\%, in some cases approaching 100\%.
+Since then, the focus of new studies has moved on to more complex end-to-end modelling approaches such as transformers.
+However, given that published accuracies were already very high, this begs the question of whether there is a need for more complex, more expensive, approaches.

+As discussed by us in \cite{Muzaffar2022}, and more recently by Guerra-Manzanares \cite{guerra2023android}, published accuracy figures can be unreliable.
+There are several reasons for this.
+One is the historical context in which they were evaluated; Android malware continues to evolve, and approaches that worked in the past may not work today.
+Further to this are weaknesses in the original evaluation methodologies; many were evaluated with obsolete versions of Android running historic, and often quite small datasets.
+Third, ML as a modelling approach has considerable problems in terms of replicability \cite{lones2024avoiding,kapoor2024reforms}.
+It is common for the results of reimplemented studies to be significantly different to the originally published results \cite{KAPOOR2023100804, gibney2022ai}.
+This is often due to errors made by practitioners, and it has been reported that such errors are commonplace in the security domain \cite{arp2022and}.